On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Characterizing Massless Bound States

-We focus on values of $N_c$ and $N_f$ for which the theory is in the confining phase, and assume that chiral symmetry is unbroken by the strong dynamics.
+We focus on values of $N_c$ and $N_f$ for which the theory is in the confining regime, and assume that chiral symmetry is unbroken.
 This requires the existence of massless fermionic bound states to reproduce 't Hooft anomalies in the IR.
 According to the Weinberg-Witten theorem~\cite{Weinberg:1980kq}, a theory with Lorentz-covariant conserved currents cannot contain massless particles of spin $j> 1/2$ that have a non-vanishing corresponding charge.
 Therefore, we only consider fermionic bound states of spin $j=1/2$.
-Being color singlets, such states are characterized by the sum rule \bea n_{q} - n_{\bar q} = b N_c\ , \eea where $n_q$, $n_{\bar q}$ are the numbers of quarks and antiquarks forming the bound state, and $b$ is its baryon number (we choose a normalization where each quark has baryon number $1/N_c$).
+Massless bound states in the spectrum can be classified in terms of irreducible representations (irreps) of the flavor symmetry group $\mathcal{G}[N_f]$, cf.~Eq.~(\ref{def:G}).
+In particular, one can study the gauge-invariant composite local operators that interpolate massless fermions from the vacuum.
+Being color singlets, such operators are characterized by the sum rule \bea n_{q} - n_{\bar q} = b N_c\ , \eea where $n_q$, $n_{\bar q}$ are the numbers of quark and antiquark fields forming the operator, and $b$ is its baryon number.
 Since the bound state is a fermion, $b$ and $N_c$ must be both odd integers.
 As explained in the next section, one can focus on bound states with positive~$b$ without loss of generality.
-States made of only quark constituents (i.e. those with $n_{\bar q} =0$) will be called \emph{baryons}; those with antiquarks (i.e. with $n_{\bar q} \neq 0$) will be called \emph{exotics}.